ladan-salimi/IKT460-Reinforcement-learning/README.md

 This project implements a reinforcement learning agent that plays a 20 Questions-style game to guess an animal based on binary features.
 The agent interacts by asking yes/no questions derived from the feature set and attempts to identify the correct animal using strategic reasoning and reward-based learning.

+This is the final project for the course IKT460 Reinforcement Learning at the University of Agder.

+This project was made by Ladan Salimi and Dominika I. Kowalska.

 ---

 ### 1. Version 1 - Baseline REINFORCE